Last Hearing Aid UK Update: 05

 The key is being honest about where you actually need help - if speech in noise is your main challenge, the Sphere's dedicated hardware might well be worth the investment.
 If not, the Ultra R offers premium performance without paying for innovations you won't use.

-Our qualified hearing care professionals can assess your specific hearing needs and help determine whether the Ultra R or Ultra Sphere is right for your lifestyle.
+Hearing Aid UK is an authorised Phonak retailer.
+All our qualified hearing care professionals are HCPC registered and can assess your specific hearing needs and help determine whether the Ultra R or Ultra Sphere is right for your lifestyle.

 Do not spend hundreds of pounds without getting a second opinion from us.